hjl1013/SyncSDE/README.md

 ## Acknowledgments

 This repository is constructed based on [Conditional Score Guidance](https://github.com/Hleephilip/CSG) and [DeepFloyd-IF](https://github.com/deep-floyd/IF).
-The source image for text-driven real image editing is brought from [pix2pix-zero](https://github.com/pix2pixzero/pix2pix-zero/tree/main).
+The source image for text-driven real image editing is brought from [pix2pix-zero](https://github.com/pix2pixzero/pix2pix-zero/tree/main) repository.